 Shifts in personality and mood are also key differentiators.
 These behavioural shifts can leave caregivers uncertain whether they are witnessing memory loss or loneliness.

 Dementia can cause noticeable changes in personality, such as a once-calm person becoming easily agitated or anxious.
-They might repeat questions or actions and may display socially inappropriate behaviour because their brain’s ability to regulate impulses and understand social cues is compromised by the disease.
+Behavioural symptoms of dementia may include:

 How a person interacts with others offers further insight.
 Changes in social behaviour often reveal whether the root issue is emotional withdrawal or cognitive difficulty.